 WEATHER: The seeds, while in germination stage, do not need full sunlight.
 In fact, from the research I have done, it seems that direct sunlight is BAD for germinating the seeds.
 I would love to get more verification of this, and if anyone knows the answer, please write me to tell me.

 The Kratom plant is a heavy feeder in more ways than one.
-Really, it’s a tiny tree that hopes to grow up into a 100 foot tall giant, so just like the big-pawed puppy, it will soak up more water and plant food than you might expect or imagine.
-Plant food that’s rich in nitrogen will be your best best, especially if you keep the soil quite wet.
+Really, it’s a tiny tree that hopes to grow up into a 100-foot-tall giant, so just like the big-pawed puppy, it will soak up more water and plant food than you might expect or imagine.
+Plant food that’s rich in nitrogen will be your best bet, especially if you keep the soil quite wet.

 FAKE KRATOM SEEDS

 Reportedly, some unscrupulous Indian seed distributors have sold Mitragyna parvifolia seed intentionally mislabeled as Mitragyna speciosa (Kratom) seed.
 They have so permeated a market that is hungry for this plant, that it’s difficult to find a REAL Kratom seed anywhere.
 As I said above, there are some highly reputable vendors with real seeds (like IAmShaman and Shaman’s Garden), but even best efforts can get you seeds that are difficult to impossible to sprout.

 BEST WAY TO START